-Boy Scouts Of America Allegedly Discriminated Against A Teenager With Down Syndrome, According To Lawsuit
+This Lawsuit Claims The Boy Scouts Discriminated Against A Teen With Down Syndrome

 The father of a teenage boy with Down Syndrome and autism has filed a lawsuit against Boy Scouts of America, alleging that the organization discriminated against his son, according to USA Today.
 Logan Blythe, who is 15, had reportedly received permission to complete an Eagle Project that accommodated his disabilities, putting him on the path to becoming an Eagle Scout.
 His family, however, allegedly received an email in November 2017 telling Logan to stop work on the project.
 Edward McBride, the family's lawyer, also claimed that the boy's previously earned badges were revoked, a claim that the Boy Scouts denies.
 Chad Blythe, Logan's father, is suing the National Boy Scouts of America Foundation, Boy Scouts of America, and the Utah National Parks Council, asking for damages of at least $1 and that Logan be accommodated, according to the Washington Post.